GoogleCloudPlatform/golang-docker/runtime-builder/README.md

 # Go runtime builder

-This subdirectory contains sources for the new Go AppEngine Flex build pipeline that is currently in beta.
+This subdirectory contains sources for the new Go AppEngine Flex build pipeline.
 This build pipeline utilizes [Google Cloud Container Builder](https://cloud.google.com/container-builder/) to produce the application image.
 The `go-1.x.yaml` configuration files are used in the build pipeline.
 User can now specify a Go version in app.yaml via `runtime: go1.x`, where `1.x` can be 1.8, 1.9, etc. The resulting application image uses